BZoennchen/supercollider-book/_sources/intro.md

 >The 21st century is oppressed by a crushing sense of finitude and exhaustion. -- *Mark Fisher*

 We live between emails, calendars, and *Zoom*-Meetings, missing out on the things that really make us happy: talking to other people, playing with our kids, and making love to our respective others.
-At the same time, there is always a *fear of missing out*.
+At the same time, there is always a *fear of missing out*:
 Can I get in on this thing before it is completely gone?

-What makes me optimistic about your use of technology are young people.
+What makes me optimistic about our use of technology are young people.
 Even though we have an increase in suicide rates, probably due to the use of social media, I also observe more caution towards technology.
 Young people seem to use technology much more appropriately because they are less fascinated by it.
 They understand those big tech companies are not interested in improving their lives but in using them as vehicles.